Participer au site avec un Tip

 Design IIR notching or peaking digital comb filter.

-A notching comb filter is a band-stop filter with a narrow bandwidth
+A notching comb filter consists of regularly-spaced band-stop filters with

-(high quality factor).
-It rejects a narrow frequency band and
+a narrow bandwidth (high quality factor).
+Each rejects a narrow frequency

-A peaking comb filter is a band-pass filter with a narrow bandwidth
+A peaking comb filter consists of regularly-spaced band-pass filters with

-(high quality factor).
-It rejects components outside a narrow
+a narrow bandwidth (high quality factor).
+Each rejects components outside

 Parameters